VKCOM/noverify/docs/checkers_doc.md

 #### Description

-Report the lack or wrong position of default.
+Report the lack or wrong position of `default`.

 #### Non-compliant code:
 ```php